How to Get Email Addresses for Email Marketing

 If you have their postal address, sending a client a personalized, handwritten note or postcard with a return address shows that you market transparently.
 It also puts a human touch on the otherwise technical task of collecting email addresses online.

-Nothing is more attractive to a potential customer than a free product or a glance at a service that they don’t have yet.
+You can also collect email addresses by offering freebies.
+Nothing is more attractive to a potential customer than a free product (also called a lead magnet) or a glance at a service that they don’t have yet.

 No matter what your newsletter is about, you are an expert in your field.
-Write up a quick guide to your industry, offer a free sample of hot sauce or hair product or send an exclusive MP3 download of your latest song that is only available to your email list.
+Write up a quick guide to your industry, offer free templates or send an exclusive download of your latest podcast that’s only available to your email list.